FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_bulk-edit/readme.md

 }'
 ```

-All modifications have been successfully written into the UniConfig
+All modifications have been successfully written into the UniConfig transaction.
-transaction.

 ```RPC response: Status: 200
 ```

 ### Failed example

-RPC input does not contain the mandatory fields 'topology-id'.
+RPC input does not contain the mandatory `topology-id` field.

 ```bash RPC request
 curl --location --request POST 'http://127.0.0.1:8181/rests/operations/subtree-manager:bulk-edit' \